SPRIME01/HomeStation-Core/README.md

 ## Linting, Formatting and Tests

-Run the following commands from the repository root (after activating the uv environment):
+Run the following commands from the repository root:

-* `uv run ruff check libs apps tools` – static analysis with Ruff
+* `just lint` – static analysis with Ruff and type checking with MyPy.
-* `uv run mypy libs apps tools` – type checking with MyPy
-* `uv run ruff format libs apps tools` – fix formatting using Ruff
+* `just format` – fix formatting using Ruff.
-* `uv run pytest -q` – run all Python tests with PyTest
+* `just test` – run all Python tests with PyTest.
-* `uv run python tools/scripts/validate_hexagon.py` – ensure hexagonal layering rules are respected
+* `just validate` – ensure that the hexagonal layering rules are respected (no forbidden imports across layers).

 ## Extending This Project